dasch-swiss/dsp-meta/docs/data/future-datamodel.md

     do we want to have it on project level as well?
     In any case, it should be computed from the datasets/records.

+!!! answer
+    Since we have copyright/license on a record level, everything above should be a computed field and then it's a matter of displaying it.

 !!! question
     Do we still need funders if we have grants?

+!!! answer
+    No, we don't need funders.

 !!! question
     What about projects that do not have funding?

+!!! answer
+    Then it's self-funded.

 !!! question
     Do we want my proposed `attributions` field n project?

+!!! answer
+    Yes, but it should be a computed field.

 !!! question
     Should we have an `abstract` field in the project, like we used to have in the dataset?

+!!! answer
+    We should only have it in the project but not in the dataset anymore.

 #### Dataset